ryanking13/SRT/README.md

 - arr : A arrival station in Korean ex) '부산'
 - date : (optional) A departure date in yyyyMMdd format
 - time : (optional) A departure time in hhmmss format
+- available_only: (optional) (default: True) return trains with available seats only

 ```python
 >>> dep = '수서'